 The Team Works: University of Washington – A strong aversion to group assignments is a common refrain amongst students, program participants and professional academics.
 The University of Washington’s Center for Leadership in Athletics, has mastered successful group projects.

 A Passion for People: Jim Tennison – The Professor of Sport Management at Dallas Baptist University tells his students that passion and good communication are integral components to a successful career in sport, in any role.

-Preparing Students for Success: St. John’s University – The research which confronts sport management educators cannot be ignored.
+Preparing Students for Success: St. John’s University – The research which confronts sport management educators and career service personnel cannot be ignored.
 The challenge continues to be balancing academics with real-world demands, and particularly for sport management being an applied field.

 Client Case Study: Sara Lopez – We are extremely confident that using the Athlete Assessments’ Sports ManagerDISC Profiles with our master’s degree students is enhancing their experience in our intensive academic program and better preparing them for future roles as leaders in athletics.